 Non-domestic rates are the way in which businesses and other occupiers of non-domestic property indirectly contribute towards the costs of local authority services.

 Rates payable are calculated by applying a ‘poundage’ or ‘multiplier’ to the rateable value.
-The multiplier is set annually by the Welsh Government, it was 47.3p for 2014/15 and 48.2p for 2015/16.
+The multiplier is set annually by the Welsh Government and except in a revaluation year cannot rise by more than the increase in the Consumer Price Index (CPI).
+For 2022/23 and for the previous two financial years (2019/20 and 2020/21) the multiplier used is 0.535.